 There are many ways to get involved with biology and the Society's work.
 You can find us at the UK's biggest science festivals, enter our awards and competitions, apply for grants and funding, volunteer with us, join in or help organise events being run as part of Biology Week.

 To celebrate all aspects of the biosciences, we organise an annual Biology Week, with a range of events for everyone from children to professional scientists.
 We hope that many others will do the same.
-This year's Biology Week was a huge success and the countdown to Biology Week 2018 has begun.
+This year's Biology Week was a huge success and the countdown to Biology Week 2018 is on.

 Come and volunteer with us